-File Description jaxodraw-xxx-src.tar.gz A gzipped tar file containing the JaxoDraw sources jaxodraw-xxx-bin.tar.gz A gzipped tar file containing a pre-compiled binary (.jar java archive)
+File Description jaxodraw-xxx-src.zip A zip archive containing the JaxoDraw sources jaxodraw-xxx-bin.zip A zip archive containing a pre-compiled binary (.jar java archive)

-If you have a Java Developer Kit installed on your system and you want to compile JaxoDraw yourself from sources, you may download the src.tar.gz file above.
+If you have a Java Developer Kit installed on your system and you want to compile JaxoDraw yourself from sources, you may download the src.zip file above.
 Check the Prerequisites section and the Compiling the sources section below.

-If you have a Java Runtime Environment installed on your system (or a Developer Kit which includes the Runtime Environment), you may download the bin.tar.gz file.
+If you have a Java Runtime Environment installed on your system (or a Developer Kit which includes the Runtime Environment), you may download the bin.zip file.
 Check the Prerequisites section and the Running the program section below for information on how to start the program.

 - Prerequisites

 - Unpacking the archives

 - Compiling the sources

-- Creating the javadoc API specification

 - Running the program

-2.1.1 Prerequisites
+3.1.1 Prerequisites

 • Compilation and execution of JaxoDraw requires an installed and configured Java environment on your system.
 To execute JaxoDraw you need a Java Runtime Environment (jre), while for compilation you need the Java Developer Kit (jdk, which includes the jre).
-The minimum version to compile and execute the program is Java 5.
+The minimum version to compile and execute the program is Java 11.
 The most recent version of Java can be obtained from Oracle.
 Please refer to the Oracle web pages for information on how to install Java on your system.

 We only support the official java from Oracle.
 Please only report problems if you encounter them with an official java version.